dmidlo/histdata.com-tools/README.md

 processes before and after gates, transient ZIP/CSV/XLS/XLSX source artifacts under `data/`, README help synchronization, `git diff --check`, main help smoke output, pytest, and pre-commit.
-Reports are publish-safe JSON and Markdown with a GitHub-ready close comment block. `--workflow` performs the cheap precheck first, stops before expensive gates when local state is blocked, writes default issue-scoped reports under `.histdatacom/closure-readiness/`, and enforces the `dev` branch workflow.
+Reports are publish-safe JSON and Markdown with a GitHub-ready close comment block.
+Default issue-scoped reports are local outputs under `.histdatacom/closure-readiness/`; the helper verifies those paths are gitignored before writing them and blocks closure if that safety check drifts.
+Explicit report paths still work, but the report marks whether they may dirty the current worktree. `--workflow` performs the cheap precheck first, stops before expensive gates when local state is blocked, writes safe default reports, and enforces the `dev` branch workflow.
 Use `--close-issue` only when ready to close; it remains an explicit opt-in action and reads back the final issue state after closing.
 Add `--release-preflight` only during publishing work; normal issue closure records the TestPyPI local simple-registry preflight as not-applicable.

 ---